-- You will need a faculty member to supervise your honours program work.
+- 1. You will need a faculty member to supervise your honours program work.
 That person's ability to supervise your honours program will depend upon the number of students already working with that faculty member, and the match between your proposed topic and the faculty member's expertise and research program. - 2.
+The academic requirements which you must meet are: - a) Students must have and obtain a GPA of 3.0 or more, as well as a minimum grade of B- in all core courses.

+Kinesiology honours students must complete:

-The academic requirements which you must meet are: - a) Students must have and obtain a GPA of 3.0 or more, as well as a minimum grade of B- in all core courses. - b) Kinesiology honour students must complete KINE 3163 Applied Research Methods - c) KINE 3883 Directed Readings (Highly recommended) - d) KINE 407T & 408T Honours Thesis - 3.
-Your supervisor must send an email to the Kinesiology Administrative Assistants to have your program changed from BKIN to BKIH (Honours).
+- b) KINE 3163 Applied Research Methods - c) KINE 3883 Directed Readings (Highly recommended) - d) KINE 407T & 408T Honours Thesis - 3.
+Your supervisor must send an email to the kinesiology administrative assistant to have your program changed from BKIN to BKIH (Honours).